 Rhoda Roberts AO, Head of First Nations Programming

 A Widjabul woman, Rhoda Roberts is an experienced, motivated and versatile arts executive, with a diverse range of international and national industry practice within commercial, community and non-profit organisations.
-In 2016, Rhoda Directed Songlines, the first Indigenous Lighting the Sails as part of VIVID Live and VIVID Sydney.
-The work of six Indigenous artists illuminated the sails of the Opera House before a global audience of more than 8 million through a Facebook Livestream.
+In 2016, she directed Songlines, the first Indigenous Lighting the Sails as part of VIVID Live and VIVID Sydney.
+The work of six Indigenous artists illuminated the Sails of the Opera House reaching a global audience of more than 8 million through a Facebook Livestream and on-going playback.

 Rhoda was the founder and Festival Director of the Dreaming Festival (1995-2009) and the Creative Director for the Awakening Segment Sydney Olympic Games 2000 Opening Ceremony and for Sydney New Year’s Eve 2009-2011 and is also currently Festival Director of the Boomerang Festival.